Leomendoza13/histopatho_chowder/README.md

 **DISCLAIMER 1:** The hyperparameters of each chowder must be the same.

- - To ensemble predict on many Chowder, use this command:
+To ensemble predict on many Chowder, use this command:

 ```
 python ensemble.py
 ```
 The script will loads the weights of each model in the `weights` directory.

 The ensemble_output.csv, containing the ensemble prediction (average predictions of every CHOWDER in `weights` directory) of each slides, is then created at the root of the project by default (can be changed with the output_path argument).

-**DISCLAIMER 2:** Don't forget to use the same parameters arguments on ensemble.py as train.py
+**DISCLAIMER 2:** Don't forget to use the same parameters arguments on `ensemble.py` that you used on each `train.py`

+These arguments can be used:

 | Arguments              | Type     | Default   | Description                                                  |
 |------------------------|----------|-----------|--------------------------------------------------------------|